-For many visitors, mattresses at upper echelon Las Vegas hotels are a stark upgrade compared to awaits the back at home.
+For many visitors, mattresses at upper echelon Las Vegas hotels are a stark upgrade when compared to what awaits back at home.
 As you would expect, many look to buy the exact brand and model mattress that they slept on in their hotel.
-Fortunately, many properties have moved to monetize their sleep quality by selling the mattresses and bedding products used in the hotel direct to customers.
+Fortunately, many properties have moved to monetize their sleep quality by selling the mattresses and bedding products used in the hotel directly to customers.

-Adding to the allure for many, many mattresses used in Vegas hotels are specially made for the property and not available via traditional retail stores.
+Adding to the allure, many mattresses used in Las Vegas hotels are made specifically for the property and not available via traditional retail stores.

 We thought it would be helpful to track down what type of mattress Las Vegas hotels use, their price point, and where they can be purchased so you can bring that perfect night of sleep home with you.